mahabalaraju/system-design-notes/KAFKA.md

 ### Partition
 A topic is divided into partitions.
 Partitions allow Kafka to scale horizontally.

+1 partition = 1 consumer ( due to data inconsistancy).

+but multiple consumer from different consumer group can access the single partition.

 ```
 farmer.registered topic — 3 partitions